kostadindev/knowledge-base-builder/README.md

 | Websites   | All URLs found via XML sitemap                    | ✅     |
 | GitHub     | Markdown files from your public repositories      | 🔲 (Optional, commented out) |

-To enable GitHub ingestion, uncomment the corresponding code in `main.py`.
+To enable GitHub ingestion, uncomment the corresponding code in `main()`.

 ---